vhcd/vhcd.github.io/_posts/2021-10-31-marketplace.md

 # Extra

-Finally, a list of everything else that's in our Vault.
+Finally, a list of everything else that's in our Vault and that we either *used* or perceive some potential future use.
 A bunch of it was grabbed for free during [Free for the Month](https://www.unrealengine.com/marketplace/en-US/assets?count=20&sortBy=effectiveDate&sortDir=DESC&start=0&tag=4910) offers.

 ## Vehicles & actors

 * [Drivable Cars Basic Pack: 3D assets and Blueprints](https://www.unrealengine.com/marketplace/en-US/product/driveable-cars-basic-pack)
 * [Character Editor](https://www.unrealengine.com/marketplace/en-US/product/character-editor)
 * [ANIMAL VARIETY PACK](https://www.unrealengine.com/marketplace/en-US/product/17c2d7d545674204a7644c3c0c4c58ba)